Anne-Marie Caruso, Director

 - Samuel and Nancy Altschuler Scholarships in Electromechanical Engineering

-- Two annual scholarships of $5,000 each are awarded to third, fourth, or fifth-year students majoring in Electromechanical Engineering.
+- Two annual scholarships of $5,000 each are awarded to third, fourth, or fifth-year students majoring in electromechanical engineering and computer science.
 Recipients must earn and maintain a 3.0 GPA.
-The application for this scholarship is available through the Department of Electronics and Mechanical.
+The application for this scholarship is available through the College of Engineering and Technology.

 - Walter C. and Constance E. Anderson Scholarship